Office of Academic Affairs

 As one of the prerequisites for commissioning, each cadet must attend a three-week field training encampment.
 This training is conducted at an Air Force base during the summer, normally between a cadet's sophomore and junior years.
 Field training emphasizes military orientation, academics, physical fitness training, leadership exercises, teamwork, job specialty briefings, military drill and ceremonies.

 Upon completion of the AFROTC program and all requirements for a bachelor's degree, cadets are commissioned as second lieutenants and serve a minimum of four years in the Air Force.
-Graduate students are eligible for an Air Force commission upon successful completion of the AFROTC program even if they have not completed their graduate degree.
+Graduate students are eligible for an Air Force commission upon successful completion of the AFROTC program.
 AFROTC students may compete to be selected and enter pilot, combat systems operator (“CSO”-navigators, weapon system operators, etc.), remotely piloted aircraft pilot, or air battle manager training after commissioning.
 These career fields, particularly pilot, are highly selective career fields and the competition is intense.
 Other commissionees go on active duty in specialties consistent with their academic majors, their desires, and the needs of the Air Force.
 Commissionees may request a delay from entry on active duty to continue their education, or they may apply for Air Force sponsored graduate study to begin immediately upon entering on active duty service.

 AFROTC may offer scholarships to qualified students.
 Less than 20% of AFROTC cadets are on scholarships and they are highly competitive.
 Scholarships usually provide for tuition, books, lab and incidental fees, and a tax-free monthly stipend ranging from $300-$500.